barreleye/barreleye/README.md

 Barreleye does not come with any pre-defined data.
 Instead, it gives you the ability to add and manage data yourself.
 The API calls below give an overview of how to manage data.

-A default API key is generated when you first start Barreleye, so to get it — connect to your RDBMS and retrieve the only key that has been auto-created:
+A default API key is generated when you first start Barreleye, so to get it — connect to your RDBMS and retrieve the only key that has been auto-inserted:

 ```sql
 select secret_key from api_keys where id='key_default';
 -- the result will be $YOUR_API_KEY in examples below
 ```

+> **Note**
+> Be sure to write down that API key somewhere else, because after the first successful API call, that plaintext value will be erased.

 ### Add Blockchains